 The growth in power generation in India is expected to be primarily driven by coal.
 While there is competition expected to come from renewables – particularly from solar and wind – the share of coal is expected to remain high.
 Though the share of power from coal is expected to reduce only to 59% by 2030 (compared to 70% in 2019), actual power production from coal is expected to increase from 1,166 TWhr in 2019 to 1,492 TWhr in 2030.

-When we see Scope 1 and Scope 2 emissions in aluminium from CRU’s Global Carbon emissions service (figure 2), we see that emissions from power generation used in aluminium is the most significant source of aluminium carbon emissions.
+When we see Scope 1 and Scope 2 emissions in aluminium from CRU’s Emissions Analysis Tool (figure 2), we see that emissions from power generation used in aluminium is the most significant source of aluminium carbon emissions.
 Elsewhere, carbon emissions have been low where hydropower is available for smelting.

 Hydropower generation is independent of market variations and provides relatively constant power tariffs, making it an attractive power source for smelters.
 However, generation capacity can vary largely with local meteorological conditions, like with other renewable energies.
 Hydropower may also provide significant cost advantages.
 For example, smelters in Canada have the lowest power cost partly due to Rio Tinto’s six smelters which benefit from the world’s cheapest electricity rates from hydropower plants with long-term amortised capital charges.